mauriciomem/ansible/kubernetes-roles/kubernetes-deploy/README.md

 This role should not be used on production deployments.
 It doesn't cover:
  - node certificate management.
  - roles and authentication.
- - separate high availability etcd database cluster.
+ - external high availability etcd database cluster.

 ### Requirements